KEEP IT IN THE GROUND

 A third report, Grounded The President’s Power to Fight Climate Change, Protect Public Lands by Keeping Publicly Owned Fossil Fuels in the Ground, was the first to detail the executive authorities by which a President, without Congress, could end new federal fossil fuel leasing on public lands and oceans.

 Toward a None-of-the-above Fossil Fuel Policy

-As global warming threatens to accelerate the extinction crisis, the highest and best use of our public lands and oceans is to provide safe harbor for species by protecting the ecological systems upon which they, and we, ultimately depend.
+As global warming threatens to accelerate the extinction crisis, the highest and best use of our public lands and oceans is to provide safe harbor for diverse species by protecting the ecological systems upon which they, and we, ultimately depend.

-The administration has leased nearly 15 million acres of public land and 21 million acres of ocean to the industry.
 More than 67 million acres — an area 55 times larger than Grand Canyon National Park — are now leased.

 The “all-of-the-above” policy comes at a high cost for our natural and national heritage.
 It industrializes America's public lands, pollutes pristine rivers and coastlines, endangers underprivileged communities, and pushes wildlife closer to extinction.

 And it's a recipe for climate disaster: Each new federal fossil fuel lease commits the world to more climate disruption.

 Fighting climate pollution by only regulating smokestacks and tailpipes is a fool's errand; fossil fuels that are extracted will be burned — so tackling the climate crisis requires policies that sever the fossil fuel supply.

 Our public lands and oceans, which afford critical ecological and biological values, are the place to start.
 Now.